PREP scholar pipetting in a research lab

 • PhD or health sciences degree aspirants: NIH Intramural Research Training Award Program admits both PhD and MD applicants.
 Rolling admission.

-• PhD or MD/PhD aspirants: new as of March 2023 -- the NIH just funded six postbac sites that focus on neuroscience specifically "to support individuals from institutions that do not offer undergraduates access to substantive research opportunities."
+• PhD or MD/PhD aspirants: six NIH-funded postbac sites that focus on neuroscience specifically "to support individuals from institutions that do not offer undergraduates access to substantive research opportunities."

-• PhD or MD/PhD aspirants: new!!! postbacc program at the Jackson Lab
+• PhD or MD/PhD aspirants: postbacc program at the Jackson Lab and at Memorial-Sloan-Kettering

 • searchable database at Pathways to Science